Back to All Events

 Sunday afternoon/evening: Arrival & settling in, dinner

-Monday - Wednesday: Time on the land, foraging, processing and handbuilding
+Monday - Wednesday: Time on the land, foraging and processing clay and other materials, handbuilding and creative exploration, decorating and burnishing

-Center for Rural Livelihoods is an alternative living, natural building and sustainable forestry research center with strawbale facilities.
-They offer overnight dorm rooms that are “summer camp” rustic for $100 for the entire week.
-Tent or car camping on site is available for $50 for the week.
 Dinners Sunday through Friday night are provided, but breakfast and lunch will be on your own.
 There are full kitchen and fridge amenities on site.
-The registration form will confirm your lodging preference and payment, as well as food restrictions and preferences.
-Camping or dorm room payments will be made day of at the retreat center.
+The registration form will confirm your lodging preference, as well as food restrictions and preferences.
+Camping or room payments will be sent directly to the event center.

 Shaping Earth & Fire: Pit Fire Pottery Retreat